angular/angular/aio/content/guide/ngmodule-api.md

 The `declarations` array identifies the [declarables](guide/glossary#declarable "Definition of a declarable") ([components](guide/glossary#component "Definition of component"), [directives](guide/glossary#directive "Definition of directive"), and [pipes](guide/glossary#pipe "Definition of pipe)")) that belong to the NgModule.

 All of the declarables for an NgModule must be in the NgModule's `declarations` array.
-You can use the [Angular CLI](cli "Angular CLI") to [generate](cli/generate) a new component, directive, or pipe in your NgModule, so that the CLI automatically adds the declarable to the NgModule's `declarations` array.
+When you use the `ng generate` [CLI command](cli/generate "ClI generate command") to create a new component, directive, or pipe in your NgModule, the CLI automatically adds the declarable to the NgModule's `declarations` array.

 Each component, directive, and pipe that you include in an NgModule's `declarations` array belongs _only_ to that NgModule.